-Except in the case of an emergency, in the event that a consulting Attending Practitioner or his/her designee enters orders the orders must be entered in suspension for activation by the patient's requesting Attending Practitioner or his/her designee.
-This does not apply to the following: (1) periprocedural/intervention orders and (2) recommendations made by appropriately credentialed mental health professionals for the initiation or discontinuation of sitters for patients identified at risk for suicide or the application or removal of restraints.
+Except in the case of an emergency, orders should only be entered by the consultant at the specific request of the primary team.
+This does not apply to the following: (1) peri-procedural/intervention orders and (2) recommendations made by appropriately credentialed mental health professionals for the initiation or discontinuation of sitters for patients identified at risk for suicide or the application or removal of restraints.